Streets, Lanes, Roads and Avenues

 Ivy Dene and North View

-Ivy Dene and North View were owned by the same family at one time.
+Ivy Dene and North View were once owned by the same family.
 Ivy Dene is the older property.
-In 1869 Joseph Wall and his wife Mary sold to Thomas Olivant The dwelling house (divided into two) with the grocers shop, warehouse and outbuildings.
+In 1869 Joseph Wall and his wife Mary sold to Thomas Olivant.
+The dwelling house (divided into two) with the grocers shop, warehouse and outbuildings.
 There is a suggestion that Mary Wall ran a drapers shop from her property.
+We understand North View was once a school.

 ~~~~~~~~~~